-January 2018 And every year thereafter The Superintendent/President is responsible to initiate, oversee, and ensure completion of an annual progress report.
-February 2018 And every year thereafter May 2018 And every year thereafter The Superintendent/President, co-chair of the Strategic Planning Committee, facilitates the committee's review of the template for the annual Progress Report on San Luis Obispo County Community College District Strategic Plan.
-The Strategic Planning Committee requests that parties responsible for Institutional Objective and actions identified in the operational plans submit progress updates.
-Responsible parties submit progress updates to the Strategic Planning Committee.
-The Strategic Planning Committee consolidates the reports of progress on achieving institutional objectives and assessments of the Operational Plans.
-The Strategic Planning Committee collaborates with the Institutional Effectiveness Committee to: Analyze the progress report in terms of their effectiveness in moving the district toward achievement of the Institutional Goals; and Edit or augment action for the coming year as needed based on the assessment of the outcomes of the current year's work and Review the draft Progress Report on San Luis Obispo County Community College District Strategic Plan and suggests changes if warranted.
-April 2018 And every year thereafter The Strategic Planning Committee consolidates the results to create a draft Progress Report on San Luis Obispo County Community College District Strategic Plan that includes the reports of progress on the Institutional Objectives and operational plans as well as an analysis of the effectiveness of the activities in fulfilling the Institutional Goals and Institutional Objectives.
+January 2020 The Superintendent/President is responsible to initiate, oversee, and ensure completion of an annual progress report.
+And every year thereafter February 2020 And every year thereafter The Superintendent/President, co-chair of the Strategic Planning Committee, facilitates the committee's review of the template for the annual Progress Report on San Luis Obispo County Community College District Strategic Plan .
+The Strategic Planning Committee requests that parties responsible for Institutional Objectives and actions identified submit progress updates.
+April 2020 And every year thereafter Responsible parties submit progress updates to the Strategic Planning Committee.
+The Strategic Planning Committee consolidates the reports of progress on achieving Institutional Objectives and assessments of the operational plans.
+The Strategic Planning Committee collaborates with Institutional Research to: Analyze the progress report in terms of effectiveness in moving the district toward achievement of the Institutional Goals; Edit or augment action for the coming year as needed based on the assessment of the outcomes of the current year's work; and Review the draft Progress Report on San Luis Obispo County Community College District Strategic Plan and suggest changes if warranted.
+This feedback is incorporated into the draft, which is then distributed district-wide for review and comment.
+May 2020 And every year thereafter The Strategic Planning Committee consolidates the results to create a draft Progress Report on San Luis Obispo County Community College District Strategic Plan that includes the reports of progress on the Institutional Objectives as well as an analysis of the effectiveness of the activities in fulfilling the Institutional Goals and Institutional Objectives.
 The Strategic Planning Committee incorporates feedback from the district-wide review to prepare a final draft.
-August 2018 And every year thereafter The Strategic Planning Committee forwards the final draft to the Superintendent/ President.
+September 2019 And every year thereafter The Strategic Planning Committee forwards the final draft to the Superintendent/ President.
 After his/her review and approval, the Superintendent/President presents the Progress Report on San Luis Obispo County Community College District Strategic Plan to the Board of Trustees for information.
-August 2018 And every year thereafter The annual Progress Report on San Luis Obispo County Community College District Strategic Plan is distributed as appropriate to both internal and external constituencies online and/or in print.
+September 2019 And every year thereafter The annual Progress Report on San Luis Obispo County Community College District Strategic Plan is distributed as appropriate to both internal and external constituencies online and/or in print.